Skip to main content

 The Reserve

-Ranscombe Farm is believed to be the last remaining natural site in the UK for Corncockle and home to the largest UK populations of Broad-leaved Cudweed Filago pyramidata.
+Our reserve is also believed to be the last remaining natural site in the UK for Corncockle and home to the largest UK populations of Broad-leaved Cudweed Filago pyramidata.
 The first record in Britain of Meadow Clary Salvia pratensis and Marsh Mallow Althaea officinalis were here too.
 It really is an arable flower haven!

 Sessile Oak Quercus petraea and Hornbeam Carpinus betulus grow in the Sweet Chestnut Castanea sativa coppice.
 This woodland has existed here since at least AD 1600 and is an important wildlife corridor in North Kent.